-On a Windows 64-bit machine you have the choice of running either the 32-bit or 64-bit version of AQT.
-Which one you will use will depend on the the ODBC Datasource you are wishing to connect to:
+You have the choice of running either the 32-bit or 64-bit executables - which one you will use will depend on the the ODBC Datasource you are wishing to connect to:

 On the Signon window you will be shown a list of datasources.
 On a 64-bit machine this can be confusing, as this list can contain some datasources you will be unable to connect to.
 In addition some of your ODBC Datasources may not appear in this list.